 Anna Baize, she/her/hers

 Anna is from Indiana and when she grows up she wants to focus on research related to plants, wildlife, and forestry but also stay focused on community outreach.
 Anna loves hiking, running, camping, hanging out with trees, and photography!
-She’s loves writing her own lessons plans and getting kids excited about the outdoors.
+She loves writing her own lessons plans and getting kids excited about the outdoors.
 She also brings creativity, a little bit of humor and a smile to the ELC team.
-Anna hopes the kids she teaches take away a special appreciate for their surroundings and an excitement to learn about the world around them!
+Anna hopes the kids she teaches take away a special appreciation for their surroundings and an excitement to learn more about the world around them.

 Fun Fact – Anna can sometimes beat box on the flute!

 Claire Silvestre, she/her/hers

 Senior, Ecosystem Sciences and Sustainability, with a minor in Entrepreneurship and Innovation

 Claire is from Dallas, Texas and is not used to the Colorado winters.
 Claire’s hobbies include reading, watching TV, and appreciating nature.
 She wanted to work for the ELC because she believes that educators are the most powerful tool we have to create a more sustainable and positive future.
 She brings enthusiasm and experience with teaching children to the ELC team.
 Claire is most excited about learning how to be a better educator and scientist this year.

 Fun Fact – Claire can retain a lot of weird and random information, the more random the easier to remember (it is apparently never useful).

 Isaiah Sandoval, he/him/his